jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 The survey reveals a preference for hybrid cloud models, with 43% of respondents adopting this approach, indicating its appeal in offering both the scalability of public clouds and the control of private clouds.
 Following this, 35% of organizations favor a multi-cloud strategy, leveraging the strengths of various cloud providers to optimize performance and reduce dependency on a single vendor.
 A smaller segment, 22%, opts for a single cloud service, highlighting a streamlined approach that may offer simplicity and ease of management but potentially limits flexibility and redundancy.

 What is your organization's primary strategy for cloud deployment?
-*   78% of organizations use a multi-cloud or hybrid environment
+![Chart showing cloud strategy preferences]

-*   Single cloud - 22%
+78% of organizations use a multi-cloud or hybrid environment
-*   Multi-cloud - 35%
+- Single cloud 22%
-*   Hybrid cloud - 43%
+- Multi-cloud 35%

-*The chart accompanying this text is a pie chart showing the distribution of cloud deployment strategies, with the largest slice representing "Hybrid cloud" at 43%.*
+- Hybrid cloud 43%

 These preferences underscore the need for organizations to carefully consider their cloud strategies based on their specific operational needs, security requirements, and technological landscapes.
 Embracing a hybrid or multi-cloud strategy requires a robust framework for managing complexity, ensuring data protection across environments, and a broader skill within security teams.
 It also suggests a move towards embracing cloud diversity, driven by the need for agility, resilience, and cost optimization in digital transformation efforts.